laravel/docs/passport.md

 The client credentials grant is suitable for machine-to-machine authentication.
 For example, you might use this grant in a scheduled job which is performing maintenance tasks over an API.

 Before your application can issue tokens via the client credentials grant, you will need to create a client credentials grant client.
-You may do this using the `--client` option of the `passport:client` command:
+You may do this using the `--client` option of the `passport:client` Artisan command:

     php artisan passport:client --client